Skip to Content

 • Get prequalified early to better understand what you can afford.

-• Select a real estate agent you can trust who is familiar with USDA guidelines.
+• Select a trustworthy real estate agent familiar with USDA guidelines.

-• Begin gathering necessary financial documents early, including W-2s, tax returns, and bank statements, and document every significant transaction.
+• Begin gathering necessary financial documents early, including W-2s, tax returns, and bank statements, and document your transactions.
 “Recently, I had a client whose USDA loan was delayed because we couldn’t verify a $500 deposit she made.
 The lesson learned?
 Keep all your documents ready,” suggests Lokenauth.

-• Look closely at rural area definitions: They may include suburbs or small towns.
+• Look closely at rural areas, including suburbs or small towns.
 “Rural doesn’t necessarily mean the middle of nowhere.
 Around 97% of land in the United States lightly qualifies for a USDA home loan,” Lokenauth points out.
-Take the time to check the eligibility map on the USDA website to confirm if your chosen location qualifies.
+Take the time to check the eligibility map on the USDA website.”

 • Choose a lender experienced with USDA loans.

-• Avoid opening any new credit accounts before or during your application.
+• Avoid opening any new credit accounts before or during your application to harm your DTI.

-• Don’t assume you won’t qualify just because you make a good income.
+• Don’t assume you won’t qualify just because you have a healthy good income.
 “Income limits on USDA loans are surprisingly generous and based on household size,” Krsek says.

 Other Helpful Resources for First-Time Homebuyers